The Concord Community Club: From Closed RSL to Cultural Landmark

 The Concord officially opened on 6 June 2024 with a ceremony for invited guests, followed by a public grand opening on 9 June.
 By all accounts, the venue was packed from day one — full to capacity on Friday, packed all day Saturday, and a sold-out 300-person event on Saturday night.

 That immediate uptake suggests the board got the market positioning right.
-The venue wasn't just built for the existing Croatian community.
-It was designed to attract a broader audience — and the early response confirms that strategy is working.
+The venue was not built only for the existing Croatian community.
+It was designed to attract a broader audience, and the early response confirms that strategy is working.

 | Role | Firm / Individual |